FAQ and Tips

 All proposals are reviewed before being placed on the UCCC agenda.
 You will receive an email regarding this review, and you will be notified that your proposal was complete and has been included on the next agenda or that changes and/or additional information are required.
 After the meeting minutes have been finalized and approved, you will receive an email notifying you of the committee's decision.

 Approval beyond the UCCC is required for some changes.
 For example, a new major or degree program, requires approval from the Board of Regents and the Northwest Commission on Colleges and Universities.
 The elimination of a major or degree program also requires BOR approval.
-Changing a few elective choices within an existing program would not typically require approval beyond the UCCC.
+Changing a few elective choices within an existing undergraduate program would not typically require approval beyond the UCCC.
 Once your proposal has been approved by the UCCC, the Provost's office will determine whether approval beyond the UCCC is required.
 The Graduate Council must review and approve changes to Graduate programs before they can be reviewed by the UCCC.

 No, new courses and course changes are automatically included in the course listing.

 In Step 5 on the New or Changed Course Proposal form, indicate whether Core status is being requested for the proposed course.
 Also indicate whether the course will be offered if it does not receive core status.
 If core status is requested, the Provost's Office will route the proposal to the Core Board for review.
 Core Board review is independent of the UCCC process.